(Disclosure: Some of the links below may be affiliate links)

 If you want more details, you can consult DEGIRO Fees for Switzerland.

-Is DEGIRO safe?
+Is DEGIRO technically secure?

 The other thing you want is Two Factor Authentication (2FA).
 It is imperative to secure your account.
 And DEGIRO offers it.
 So, from a technical security point of view, everything is in order.

-Now, you also want to protect your assets from the broker itself.
-In the case DEGIRO goes bankrupt, you want to keep access to your shares.
+You also want to protect your assets from the broker itself.
+If DEGIRO goes bankrupt, you want to keep access to your shares.
 None of your shares are held directly by DEGIRO.
 They are all held by a separate legal entity (SPV).
 It means there is complete asset segregation.
 And this is a great thing.
-If DEGIRO goes bankrupt, your assets are safe inside SPV.

 The reputation of a broker is essential.
 You do not want to store your hard-earned money with an untrustworthy broker.